This article was updated on 04 March 2019 to incorporate announcements made at Budget 2019.

 Many of the announcements at this year’s National Day Rally surrounding housing were only to take effect decades from now.
-Fortunately, the change to Community Health Assist Scheme (CHAS) was both concrete and due to take effect soon.
+Fortunately, the change to Community Health Assist Scheme (CHAS) was both concrete and due to take effect in the near future.
 PM Lee announced that CHAS will be expanded to include all Singaporeans with chronic conditions, regardless of income.

 Here is your guide to what is CHAS, who’s eligible, and the benefits that Singaporeans with chronic conditions can look forward to enjoying.